-A lot of people have asked me whether it’s possible to put a different collar on the Banksia top – of course!!
+A lot of people have asked me whether it’s possible to draft a different collar on the Banksia top – of course!!
 And it’s so easy to change the existing collar pattern to something a little different.
 You can even leave the collar off completely if you want.

 Should we get started?